samuelail/Unbreached/README.md

 ```
 const unbreached = require('unbreached');

-//This only checks the email address to see if has been breached
+/** This only checks the email address to see if has been breached.
+Note : Not sending an email will automatically result in false **/
 async function checkEmail() {

     const email = 'example@example.com';